LockeLamora/lockelamora.github.io/_posts/2024-02-28-cloudclime.md

 ## A text-based lightweight weather website for modern feature phones

 My main phone is a Nokia 2660 which does most of what I need.
 I use 68k.news for text-based news, the only things really missing are weather and very occasionally I miss maps.
+(My Nokia 8000 provides these features, but suffers the slight downside of being the worst phone I've ever had to suffer so it sits forgotten in a drawer)

 I decided to create a text-based weather site for the device so that I can check conditions without having to just risk it.
 It is designed to use minimal button presses or user input, load quickly and fit on a 240x320 resolution screen.